Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Summation along isotropic quadratic subspaces

 Inserting this back into the initial formula, we obtain the preliminary formula

-As in the proof of Theorem \ref{BY4.7}, we argue that the limiting constant coefficient integral depends only on the holomorphic parts.
-The only difference is that the theta series $\theta_{L_W}(\tau)$ is not holomorphic.
-Hence, we decompose it into holomorphic/principal and nonholomorphic parts $\theta_{L_W}(\tau) = \theta_{L_W}^+(\tau) + \theta_{L_W}^-(\tau)$.
-That is, we split the constant coefficient term in this preliminary expression into three parts
+To evaluate the second limiting term with the constant coefficients, we argue as in \cite[Theorem 4.7]{BY} and \cite[Theorem 4.15]{VO}.
+Here, we first argue that only the holomorphic part of $f$ contributes.
+To see this, we split the constant coefficient term in the preliminary expression into parts

-We argue in the same way as for the proof of Theorem \ref{BY4.7} that the third integral on the right-hand side vanishes.
-The same argument also shows that the second integral in this expression vanishes.
-Hence, only the first integral contributes.
-To evaluate its contribution to the initial expression
+We argue in the same way as for the proof of Theorem \ref{BY4.7} that the second integral on the right-hand side vanishes, as $f^-(\tau)$ is rapidly decreasing as $v \rightarrow \infty$.
+To evaluate the remaining integral